DETAILED ACTION

 Regarding claim 10, Gonzalez in view of Bansal teaches the system as in claim 1.

-Gonzalez in view of Bansal further teaches a single connection utility between the universal serial bus interface and the personal computer browser…, e.g., the program monitors the browser installed on the host, and configures the browsers to carry out all data communications with the Internet/WWW through a specific port that it monitors (Gonzalez-Para.
+Gonzalez in view of Bansal further teaches a single connection utility between the universal serial bus interface and a personal computer browser…, e.g., the program monitors the browser installed on the host, and configures the browsers to carry out all data communications with the Internet/WWW through a specific port that it monitors (Gonzalez-Para.
 19).

-Cavanagh teaches a single connection utility between the universal serial bus interface and the personal computer browser, wherein the instructions of the personal computer utility are incorporated in a server hosting an internet resource requesting a password, e.g., a portable password manager device, which may be device comprising computing hardware capable of executing various tasks and processes of a password manager, wherein the terms “password manager device” and “client device” may be interchangeably used hereinafter, wherein the password manager device is a USB device (Para.
+Cavanagh teaches a single connection utility between the universal serial bus interface and a personal computer browser, wherein the instructions of the personal computer utility are incorporated in a server hosting the internet resource requesting a password, e.g., a portable password manager device, which may be device comprising computing hardware capable of executing various tasks and processes of a password manager, wherein the terms “password manager device” and “client device” may be interchangeably used hereinafter, wherein the password manager device is a USB device (Para.
 28);

 the password manager server 102 may be any computing device comprising a processor that executes various software modules associated with the cloud based active password manager system 100 (Fig. 1, el.
 102; Para.
 35);